Cal Poly Humboldt Natural History Museum: Collections

 The museum has over 2,000 natural history objects.
 Collections include Native American cultural objects.
 They have a large fossil collection, called the Maloney Fossil Collection, including sand dollars and Busycon contrarium from the Pliocene and a Chlamys from the Miocene.
 Other exhibits include the Life Through Time exhibit, a series of thirteen display cases that illustrates the beginnings of the Earth from its earliest history to the present day.
 There are also online exhibits available to view, and the museum hosts Science and Nature youth summer camps where credentialed teaching NHM staff and students of the school who have been trained through the college's internship program will teach children about various scientific disciplines.

 Exhibitions

-Students from CPH assist in the design and curation of exhibitions at the museum.
+Students from Cal Poly Humboldt assist in the design and curation of exhibitions at the museum.
 Many exhibits are interactive.
 Visitors can touch a meteorite, fossils, and dinosaur bone casts.
 Most of the exhibitions focus on the natural history of the region surrounding the museum.